 In 2006, we launched a capital campaign to address long overdue maintenance issues and create additional space.
 In the intervening years, we have invested ourselves in everything from the mundane (a new roof) to the spectacular (a beautiful community gathering space).
 There is still work to be done, but the first priority is to eliminate the lingering debt.
 Your gift to this capital campaign is extremely important because it will make an immediate impact.
 Let’s all do what we can.
 Not everyone can give a substantial amount, but every gift is significant.

-You asked for a way to have your planned giving automatically transferred, so we have set up a direct debit system with Home Federal Bank.
-For those who don’t have a degree in accounting, that means that you fill out a form, sign it, attach a voided check, return it to the office and every month your planned giving is automatically deducted from your account and transferred to the church’s account.
+To participate in direct debit, fill out the authorization form, sign it, attach a voided check, and return it to the church office.
+Every month your planned giving is automatically deducted from your account and transferred to the church’s account.
 Do not return this completed form to your bank.

 Pledging allows New Providence to plan our spending, ensuring that we live within our means.
 Our Giving Calculator will help you decide what you can pledge to the church.
 If your circumstances change (you experience a cut back at work, you get a huge raise, you come into an unexpected income, …), all you need to do to change your pledge is contact Penny Bever, Business Administrator, (email@example.com, 983-0182, ext.
 108).

 Your estimate is being sent directly to Penny and is kept confidential.

 Note: Entries on this calculator are not sent anywhere and cannot be seen by anyone else.

 I hope that NPPC will always be the open, welcoming, loving church that I have found it to be...a community of Christians that does not shy away from tough questions and is devoutly committed to responding to the needs of people everywhere.